-- Act quickly, lock doors, select large items to barricade doors to main hallway, close blinds, turn-off lights, keep quiet and away from the line of sight. - All students/staff in the corridors should move into the first available area and remain there until the lockdown is cleared. - A command post will be set up either inside or outside of school.
-If possible, inside of school will be the library and outside of school will be the field house. - No one will be allowed to leave the area until the lockdown is cleared.
+- Act quickly, lock doors, select large items to barricade doors to main hallway, close blinds, turn-off lights, keep quiet and away from the line of sight. - All students/staff in the corridors should move into the first available area and remain there until the lockdown is cleared. - A command post will be set up either inside or outside of school. - No one will be allowed to leave the area until the lockdown is cleared.
 This may include the police securing and clearing the entire school.
 They will release each classroom to safety and then a dismissal process will take place, using a paper system, if Internet is down, or a Google spreadsheet with students' names listed are listed alphabetically, and the parents can type their names in when signing their child out of the building.